 For instance, you fail to include other nurturing food groups when you only focus on consuming protein.
 Be aware that all nutrients are equally necessary for optimal body function.

 There’s currently a controversy about increasing protein consumption in the daily diet.
-Especially when this increase replaces other essential nutrients, such as carbohydrates and dietary fiber.

 Thus, you must take into account some basic points in order to be able to adhere to a high-protein diet:

 - Be familiar with the types of food that are high in protein.
 This is because not all of them are of animal origin like meat, fish, chicken, cheese, and milk.
 Most legumes and nuts and even some vegetables have a high protein content as well.

 - Determine your need for protein and don’t exceed your daily requirements.
 The established consumption is 1.2 g/kg/proteins a day and it’s enough to cover the nutritional requirements of a “normal” adult.

 - Balance is key so don’t limit your diet to animal protein.
 Instead, include protein of vegetable origin and mix it with carbs to not only obtain a good amount of protein, but fiber as well.

 Excessive consumption of protein could have a negative impact on your health (we’ll discuss it below).
 Thus, you must consider the risks of a given diet before adopting it.
 In addition, you must always consult a doctor and resolve any concerns that may arise.